 The entrance to Fairy Stream Vietnam

-The beginning of Fairy Stream Mui Ne
+The beginning of the stream

-WHAT TO EXPECT AT FAIRY STREAM MUI NE
+WHAT TO EXPECT

-Fairy Stream Vietnam winds its way through a red canyon which resembles a miniature version of the Grand Canyon in Arizona.
+Fairy Stream winds its way through a red canyon which resembles a miniature version of the Grand Canyon in Arizona.
 The soft red sand is quite pleasant to walk on so I encourage you to take off your shoes and get some clay mud between your toes.

-The towering limestone rocks on the edges of the red canyon seem to be a likely hiding place for potential fairies to hang out and it very well may be where the name ‘Fairy Stream’ comes from.
+Towering limestone rocks on the edges of the red canyon seem to be a likely hiding place for potential fairies to hang out and it very well may be where the name ‘Fairy Stream’ comes from.

-Drone shot of Fairy Stream Mui Ne
+Drone shot of Fairy Stream

-WHERE TO STAY IN MUI NE?
+WHERE TO STAY IN MUI NE

-Mui Ne has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay in Mui Ne to suit budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Mui Ne has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to suit budget backpackers, luxury travelers, and everyone in between.

 Luxury: Anantara Mui Ne Resort